miruts/graph-reorder/README.md

 # Graph Reordering #
+Graph Reordering improves the locality of Graph processing.
+It systematically reassigns Vertex ID of the nodes in the graph to increase the cache hit rate based on different heuristics and graph structure properties, like power-law distribution property, degrees, clusters, and symmetricity of real-world graphs.
-This readme provides how to use and run different reordering methods, test reordering methods, and how to run simulations on those reordered graphs.
+Provided below is how to use and run different reordering methods, test reordering methods, and how to run simulations on those reordered graphs.
 ## These Reordering methods include: ##
 - Degree reordering
 - Clustering